DipperMiao/TaRGET-II-ATACseq-pipeline/README.md

    4)	Bigwig file for visualization purpose

 # Quailty Control Parameters
-The josn output file contains the QC parameters that were used to check the quality of ATAC-seq data.
+The JSON output file contains the QC parameters that were used to check the quality of ATAC-seq data.

-Key QC parameters:
+**Key QC parameters:**

 **single_end**: Useful single ends: the total number of useful single ends.
 This is each end of a non-redundant uniquely mapped read pair.

 **enrp**: The promoters of active genes provide a positive control for open chromatin regions.
 The ATAC-seq useful ends (E) enriched on detected promoters (overlapping ATAC-seq peaks) are used as a QC metric to measure the signal enrichment.